ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/zero-knowledge-proofs.md

 In this tutorial, you have learned:

 * The fundamentals of zero-knowledge proofs, specifically ZK-SNARKs.
-* How to write and compile Circom circuits.
+* How to write and compile circom circuits.
 * How to use MPC and the Powers of TAU to generate verification keys.
 * How to work with Snarkjs to export a FunC verifier.
 * How to use Blueprint for deploying a verifier and writing tests.